Search Our Plants

 This stunning variety has a rounded upright shape bearing large, pale orange blooms with deep red eyes; makes an ideal hedge, screen, or background planting; do not allow to dry to wilting point

-Cherie Hibiscus is a multi-stemmed annual with an upright spreading habit of growth.
+Cherie Hibiscus is a multi-stemmed evergreen tropical plant with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;